aybdee/aybdee.github.io/content/about.md

 - favourite thing to do \
   read a book(fiction, alternative reality, mind fucking)\
-  while listening to chill music and feeling happy with my life \
+  while listening to nice music and feeling happy with my life \
   not something i do very often tho

 - A pretty close second is sharing fun moments with friends\